MichaelHallik/MichaelHallik.github.io/_posts/2021-02-03-Running-Robot-Framework-in-a-virtual-environment-pt-3.md

 <h2> <a name="Optional: create an environment variable WORKON_HOME"> Optional: create an environment variable WORKON_HOME. </a></h2>

-This step is optional, but recommended.
+This step is optional, but definitely recommended.

 We can set a default target (i.e. home) directory for our environments.
 That way, we will not have to specify a target directory every time we create a new environment.
 Similarly, we will not have to specify that directory whenever we activate an environment (activation will be explained in the next article).